microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/03-Security.md

 Now that you've configured access for yourself to your Azure SQL Database logical server, let's update the connection in SSMS and ADS.

-First, in SSMS, rightclick on you Azure SQL Database logical server and select **Refresh**.
+First, in SSMS, right click on you Azure SQL Database logical server and select **Connect**.

 ![](../graphics/dbconnect.png)